x4raynixx/Ryxon/README.md

-RX is a lightweight and efficient scripting language designed for ease of use and low system impact.
-With a clean, beginner-friendly syntax, it allows developers to build applications quickly without overloading system resources.
+RX is a lightweight and very fast scripting language designed for ease of use and low system impact.
+With a clean, beginner-friendly syntax, it allows developers to build anything quickly without overloading system resources.
 RX is ideal for lightweight scripting, automation, and development on machines with limited performance.
 ---

 # 💪 Usage: